 The cycle of friendships makes sense.
 Students quickly make friends with those around them and they find security in larger groups.
 Eventually, as students become more secure and get to know one another better, newer, deeper friendships begin to develop.

 But many students don’t understand the cycle and are unprepared when early friendships seem to dissolve.
-Students may be unhappy because they feel as though they don’t have any “real” friends at school.
-This may be the moment when you get that unhappy phone call from your student regretting her choice, feeling as though no one likes her, and wanting to come home or choose another school.
+Students may be unhappy because they feel as though they don’t have any ”real” friends at school.
+This may be the moment when you get that unhappy phone call from your student regretting their choice, feeling as though no one likes them, and wanting to come home or choose another school.
 As parents, we can easily panic.

 - Take a breath . . . and suggest that your student do the same thing.